goldenGlow21/softwares_PoC/A3002R_V4/Telnet/PoC.md

 ![1231234](https://github.com/user-attachments/assets/a270e58b-1d68-406f-8e71-cfd238bc6694)

-I identified telnetd, the demon of telnet, in the function FUN_00404d98.
+I identified telnetd, the damon of telnet, in the function FUN_00404d98.
 So I thought I should try Telnet access through the information on the shadow or shadow.sample.

 ---